slmingol/escli/README.md

-show_fields_multiple_defs_summary              # list of fields with multiple capabilities defs. for index pattern show_fields_multiple_defs_details              # detailed view of fields with multiple capabilities defs. for index pattern show_field_X_multiple_defs_details             # detailed view of a single field's multiple capabilities defs. for index pattern
+show_fields_multiple_defs_summary              # list of fields with multiple capabilities defs. for index pattern show_fields_multiple_defs_details              # detailed view of fields with multiple capabilities defs. for index pattern show_field_X_multiple_defs_details             # detailed view of a single field's multiple capabilities defs. for index pattern show_fields                                    # Return a list of fields in a given index pattern show_field_count                               # Return a count of fields in a given index pattern

 #13----------------------------------------------
 # node exclude/include funcs